 Shoot for the Photo Edit

+When editing photos to look like film, capture as much information as possible.
 Raw files provide a collection of unprocessed data making them the ideal foundation for Camera Calibrations in Lightroom.
 Unlike their JPEG counterparts, RAW files are uncompressed, meaning they do not contain an embedded camera profile, providing the most color data and recording greater exposure levels.
 By maximizing our dynamic range and shooting in RAW, we can increase our exposure levels in post-processing and achieve our desired light and airy look.

 While color profiles are the foundation for a film preset, the true magic lies in the Hue Saturation Luminance (HSL) section of Lightroom.
 Our presets adjust tonal range for blues, greens, teals and overall saturation for you.
 These subtle yet noticeable differences have helped us to build Film / Vintage presets that are perfect for portraiture and calibrated for skin tones.